wl4g/dopaas/xcloud-devops-dts/xcloud-devops-dts-codegen/README.md

 |/#{entityName}/#{moduleName}.ftl|√|√|
 |/#{moduleName}/#{moduleName}.ftl|√||

-- Template with 'if' instruction uses:
+- Template with 'if' directive uses:

 > 1. Usage1 (simple variable): there is  @if-entityName!
 On the template path.
 When the variable entityName exists in the rendering model, the template will generate the corresponding file.